 This short stream with a hatchery run below Tenmile Lakes is often fishable even when other small streams are out of shape because the big lakes act as settling basins.

-The creek has a sand bottom, unlike most steelhead streams, and doesn’t have typical pool and riffle structure.
+Unlike most steelhead streams, the creek has a sand bottom and doesn’t have a typical pool and riffle structure.

 Hatchery steelhead smolts are acclimated and released at the mouth of Saunders Creek in Spinreel Park, in Tenmile Creek near Highway 101 and at the outlet to Eel Lake.
 These are popular fishing spots.

 Anglers also can hike through dunes downstream from Spinreel Park.

 The catch varies widely but can hit the 700 mark in a pretty good year.